 Terry Abrams has been teaching photography since 1975, when he moved to Europe to establish photography programs for an American college.
 He lived overseas for 13 years, during which time he taught and travelled extensively throughout Europe.

 Since 1990, Terry has been teaching photography full-time at Washtenaw Community College and led the transition of that program from film and darkroom to digital media.
-He also teaches travel photography workshops in Death Valley, Southern Utah and Maine.
+He also conducts travel and landscape photography workshops in places such as Death Valley, Zion, Bryce, Italy and Spain.

-Terry has also taught photography courses to Morocco and Turkey, and has received grants to travel and photograph in both locations.
+Terry has also taught photography workshops in Morocco and Turkey, and has received grants to travel and photograph in both locations.
 He co-produced the Great Lakes Digital Conference and conducted workshops alongside Thomas Knoll, the inventor of Adobe Photoshop.